POST UPDATE November 14, 2019:

-Take it Easy–the classic American song that helped put Winslow Arizona back on the map.
+You know the song, Take it Easy–the classic American tune that helped put Winslow Arizona back on the map.
 The song is also part of the Six-String Soldiers repertoire–a nationally acclaimed ensemble from the Army Field Band.
 Armed with guitars, a mandolin, bass guitar, and fiddle, the group travels the United States playing Bluegrass and Country favorites to their fellow Americans in an attempt to bring the average citizen closer to their military.

 A Visit to Winslow Arizona